Description

 Darshana (a hypothetical student) is interested in understanding the Ashram experience more fully.
 She is able to spend a substantial amount of time at an Ashram in the United States.
 She combines that experience with a quick 3-week Ashram tour of India to Rishikesh, Coimbatore and Belur, where she is able to develop an immersive understanding of the Ashram experience across multiple Hindu traditions.
 Her FBL is managed through the relationship with the Ashram in the USA and is able to also incorporate the 3-week travel to India to visit and experience several Ashrams.
 Through these varied Ashram experiences, she is able to incorporate new practices in her own life, after experimenting briefly with multiple practices being offered at these various sites.

-Courses in this Program
+Courses in the Program

-Hindu Studies Foundation
+Hindu Studies Foundations

-- HSF5000 – Orientation to Hindu Studies
+- HSF5000 – Orientation to Hindu Studies (Required Course)

 - HSF4000 – Distinguishing Varna and Jati from Caste

-- HSF2002 – Introduction to Upanishads – Part 1
+- HSF1000 – Introduction to Hinduism

 Texts and Traditions